ggrevera/flutter_viking_student/README.md

 You start working at your first job on a family of iboard games based on viking chess.
 Your first assignment is to work on the Sea Battle game, specifically.
 The lead architect on the project has already created a framework for the logic behind the game for you to use.
 She has also created a way for you to exercise your code from the good old command line while she continues to work on the GUI (based on Flutter).

 ---
-### assigment #1: set up Sea Battle
+### assignment #1: set up Sea Battle

 - Complete the [SeaBattle](./lib/SeaBattle.dart) __ctors__ (viz., SeaBattle9x9, SeaBattle11x11,
   SeaBattle13x13, and SeaBattle15x15).
   Use [these rules](./sea_battle_rules.pdf) as a reference.

 - Complete toString in [VikingModel](./lib/VikingModel.dart).
 It should return (not print) a string that looks something like the following when printed (or saved to a text file, or transmitted around the world and viewed with a browser or a text editor).
   These are just examples below.
 Your string does not have to be exactly like them.
 Anything reasonable is acceptable.
 All fields and their corresponding values should be represented.
   Note that what we consider to be 'the board' actually consists of two components:
   (a) the actual pieces on the board, and
   (b) the underlying board itself.
   In the first figure below, the top represent the pieces on the board and the bottom represents the underlying board.